doramini/CV/README.md

 	* Node.js, MySQL
 	* PHP

+## Responsibilities:

+- Provide support for project execution involving new solution if required.

+- Followup to closure in order to implement change and escalate to supervisor if required.

+- Develop customized customer relationship management platforms.

 ## Summary

 As a 1 years agile geek in web engineering, with experience in PHP full-stack and the JavaScript stack development;